ushmm/atrocity-prevention-data/README.md

 ## Guide to files in Auxiliary folder

-- *[for editing] LL analytic guide to coding.docx*: The Word-formatted version of the analytic guide for coding studies.
+- *analytic_guide_2023.docx*: The Word-formatted version of the analytic guide for coding studies.
 This document contains descriptive information about factors that are associated with the effectiveness of atrocity prevention tools.

 - *[for editing] Practitioner factor guide.docx*: The Word-formatted version of the analytic guide associated with the practitioner interviews.